 When a judge forces the sale of the marital home, they may only give you 30 days to sell.

 Given current averages in terms of how long a home remains on the market this would not be a very generous amount of time either in Oklahoma City, where home sales can take at least 30 to 45 days on average.
 This means selling through an MLS listing and a real estate agent may not be your best bet, especially if your home has liens or needs repairs.

 Selling Options For House During Divorce

 Instead, selling as-is to a real estate investor may be your best bet.
-Indigo Home Buyers, and other buyers like us, buy homes quickly.
+Simply Sell – Home Buyers, and other buyers like us, buy homes quickly.
 We issue offers in just 24 hours, and can buy the home even if it has issues.
 We help divorcing spouses resolve their property matters quickly.
 This way, they quickly comply with court orders and get on with their lives.

 Are you getting a divorce?

 Do you have questions about how Indigo Home Buyers can help?